 Representatives of Koelnmesse and the Singapore Dental Association officially opened IDEM Singapore 2026 on 17 April.
 (Image: Koelnmesse)

-This year, more than 8,000 participants are expected to attend the event.
+This year, 8,300 dental professionals attended the event.
 (Image: Koelnmesse)

-The scientific conference features three parallel tracks across all three days, comprising 42 sessions led by 36 speakers.
+The scientific conference featured three parallel tracks across all three days, comprising 42 sessions led by 36 speakers.
 (Image: Koelnmesse)

-Representatives of Koenlmesse and the Singapore Dental Association are proud to welcome representatives from 12 national dental associations at IDEM 2026.
+Representatives of Koenlmesse and the Singapore Dental Association were proud to welcome representatives from 12 national dental associations at IDEM 2026.
 (Image: Koelnmesse)

 Visitors to IDEM Singapore can learn more about GC’s innovations, including Cytrans Granules, at the company’s booth.
 (Image: Dental Tribune International)